-- Caregivers' lack of mindfulness, and associated deficits (e.g., inability to remain calm and recognize children's needs)
+- Caregiver’s lack of mindfulness and associated difficulties (e.g., difficulty recognizing and responding appropriately to children’s needs)

-- Caregivers' lack of awareness about their own caregiving history, and its impact on their own ability to provide care
+- Caregiver’s lack of awareness about their own caregiving history and its impact on their ability to provide care

-- Caregivers who have children that experience the following:
+- Caregivers caring for children and youth who experience the following:

 - Inability to give and/or receive nurturing care

 - Inability to regulate their own emotions and/or behavior

 - Problem behaviors, including both internalizing and externalizing behaviors

 - Sensory-related deficits, (e.g., hypersensitivity and/or hyposensitivity to touch)